- Great all-around visibility

 Comfort & Quality

-Inside, the G Class impresses with all the headroom you're likely to need, ever.
+Once you climb up inside the tall cabin—standard running boards help a little—the G-Class impresses with all the headroom you're likely to need, ever.
 It is somewhat narrow, though, and front-seat passengers will notice the width the most since the center console is fairly tall and bulky.
 The seats themselves are typically firm and power-adjustable, with multicontour adjustments, and heating and ventilation.
 The power-telescoping and power-tilting steering wheel extends quite far, and the result is a driving position less bus-like than some other heritage SUVs deliver.

 The second-row bench has some tilt built into its bottom cushion, which softens the flatness of the seat, and it's also heated.
 The seatbacks fold along a 60/40 split, and can be flipped forward to open up more of the cargo area, though the space added isn't vast.

-With the rear seat in its usual place, the cargo area measures just fewer than 80 cubic feet.
-Opening it for cargo loading exposes a design detail that marks the G Class as old-school ute.
-It's a side-loader--instead of swinging up and out of the way, the heavy rear door swings away to the left, under the weight of a spare tire and its heavy steel cover.
+With the rear seat in its usual place, the cargo area measures nearly 80 cubic feet.
+Opening it for cargo loading exposes a design detail that marks the G-Class as an old-school ute.
+It's a side-loader--instead of swinging up and out of the way, the heavy rear door swings out to the left, under the weight of a spare tire and its heavy steel cover.
 The door opening isn't as large as the rear of the vehicle, which makes it less useful than some seven-seat crossovers we've pressed into temporary U-Haul duty.

-Neither of the organizations that crash-test vehicles to assess their safety have rated the 2014 G-Class, but we're giving it high marks thanks to its sheer mass and long list of safety features.
+Neither of the organizations that crash-test vehicles to assess their safety have rated the 2015 G-Class or any of its recent ancestors, but we're giving it high marks thanks to its sheer mass and long list of safety features, as a long history of Mercedes models engineered well for safety.

-Mercedes-Benz fits the G Class with nearly all the safety gear it puts in other vehicles.
-Anti-lock brakes with brake assist and electronic brake force distribution along with stability control are standard in the 2014 G-Class, as are curtain airbags.
-Seat-mounted airbags are included, too.
+Mercedes-Benz fits the G-Class with nearly all the safety gear it puts in other vehicles.
+Anti-lock brakes with brake assist and electronic brake force distribution along with stability control are standard in the 2015 G-Class, as are curtain and seat-mounted airbags.

 If you're going for broke, the G63 AMG has very few non-performance features, other than AMG-specific trim and badging.
 The leather trim is Nappa, and the headliner is Alcantara sueded material.
 The shifter is AMG's design, covered in wood and leather, and the gauges are AMG-spec, with metallic trim.
 Piano-black trim is specified in the place of wood, though it's possible to order your G63 as you want it.

-The EPA hasn't yet rated the 2014 Mercedes-Benz G-Class for fuel economy.
-But, if you're concerned about gas mileage, you should probably shouldn't be looking for one of these in the first place.
+If you're concerned about gas mileage, you should probably shouldn't be looking for one of these in the first place.
+The EPA hasn't released 2015-specific ratings for the G yet, but we expect they'll mirror those of the mechanically identical 2014 models.

-The likely combined scores are the reason we've given the G Class a green score we typically reserve for supercars.
-It carries more than three times as many passengers as the average Lamborghini, but the G Class drinks gas just like an Italian exotic--or worse than one, depending on the model.
+These scores are the reason we've given the G-Class a green score we typically reserve for supercars.
+It carries more than three times as many passengers as the average Lamborghini, but the G-Class drinks gas just like an Italian exotic--or worse than one, depending on the model.